ashayshub/flask-autop/README.md

    in order to download the static libraries for frontend. (e.g. Bootstrap)

 ### ToDo
-1. Add relative paths to the static and templates folders.
-2. Add `get price` functionality to the "Get Price" button.
+1. Add `get price` functionality to the "Get Price" button.

 ### To Run the Server